Albert0i/DAO/README.md

 #### VIII.
 Introspection
-As you can see, there are always more than one way to tackle the same problem.
+There are always more than one way to tackle the same problem.

 There is no tools fit for every problem, and there is no problem can not be solved.